 personal injury attorneys, our primary Google My Business category needs to be

 personal injury attorney.

 Pro Tip: You can repeat this step for each of your target keywords using this optimization checklist and audit template, which can help you document your findings and highlight additional SEO opportunities for your business.

 To find other relevant categories, use this guide to find primary and secondary business categories of your competitors.

 Note: Follow these steps to update or change your primary and secondary Google My Business categories.

 2. Add keywords to your business description

-For some, this is controversial, but should be an obvious opportunity.
+For some, this can be controversial, but should be an obvious opportunity.

 You can add keywords to your Google My Business description to showcase your business’s services and target service area.
-This may or may not directly impact rankings, but customers who read it will be better informed about your business and reassured that your business provides the services that they seek.
+This won’t directly impact rankings, but customers who read it will be better informed about your business, its offerings, and service area if done correctly.